Skip to main content

 • Pasteurized = okay: Jars from reputable brands are generally pasteurized and pregnancy-safe.
 [2]

-• Homemade raw-egg mayo = avoid: Raw whole eggs can carry bacteria; the risk isn’t worth it in pregnancy.
+• Homemade raw-egg mayo = avoid: Raw whole eggs can carry Salmonella; the risk isn’t worth it in pregnancy.
+[3] [1]

-• Balance is key: Mayo is rich and creamy—enjoy, but keep portions reasonable and pair with nutrient-dense foods.
+• Balance is key: Mayo is rich—enjoy, but keep portions reasonable and pair with nutrient-dense foods.

 Pregnancy gently lowers your immune defenses so your body can nurture a growing baby.
-The trade-off is higher sensitivity to foodborne bugs compared to your pre-pregnancy days.
 With mayonnaise, how it’s made is everything.
 Traditional whole egg mayo often relies on raw eggs for that silky emulsion.
 If those eggs aren’t pasteurized, they can carry bacteria that cause illness.
-That’s why health organizations worldwide advise pregnant people to avoid raw-egg sauces and dressings—unless they’re made with pasteurized eggs.
+Health agencies advise pregnant people to avoid raw-egg sauces and dressings unless they’re made with pasteurized eggs.
+[1] [2]

 The good news?
 Most store-bought mayonnaise is pasteurized and produced under strict standards.
 That means you can still have creamy sandwiches, wraps, and dressings—just choose wisely and handle the jar with care.
 [2]

 Some mayonnaises are made with egg yolks only; others use both yolk and white (whole egg).
-In home kitchens and artisanal recipes, whole egg mayo can be lighter and fluffier.
-In supermarkets, both “yolk-only” and “whole egg” mayonnaises are common—and both are typically pasteurized in commercial jars.
+In supermarkets, both are common—and both are typically pasteurized in commercial jars.
 The safety hinge isn’t yolk vs. whole egg; it’s raw vs. pasteurized.
+[2]

-• Look for pasteurization: Phrases like “made with pasteurized eggs” or “pasteurized” on the label or brand website are your green light.
+• Look for pasteurization: “Made with pasteurized eggs” on label or brand site = green light.
+[2]

-• Allergy info: If you’re sensitive to soy, mustard, or preservatives, scan the ingredient list.
+• Allergy info: If sensitive to soy/mustard/preservatives, scan ingredients.

 Whole egg mayo turns up in more places than a simple sandwich.
 Keep an eye out in:

-• Buffets & potlucks: Mayo-based salads (coleslaw, pasta salad, egg salad) can sit out too long.
-Cold-chain breaks increase risk—choose fresh, well-chilled options or skip.
+• Buffets & potlucks: Mayo-based salads can sit out too long—cold-chain breaks increase risk; choose well-chilled options or skip.
+[1] [5]

 • Aioli & flavored spreads: Traditional aioli can be raw-egg based.
 Commercial “garlic mayo” in sealed jars is usually pasteurized—verify the label.
 [3]

-• Dressings & dips: Ranch, Caesar, and other creamy dressings often contain mayo.
+• Dressings & dips: Ranch, Caesar, etc., often contain mayo.
 Packaged bottles are typically pasteurized; homemade versions are less certain.
+[2]

 Homemade whole egg mayo is not automatically unsafe, but it’s only a good idea if you use pasteurized eggs and keep things scrupulously clean and cold.
 If pasteurized eggs aren’t available, save home mayo for after pregnancy.
 [4]